neilkichler/robustness_set/README.md

 matplotlib 3.4.1, pandas 1.2.4, psutil 5.8.0

 ### Implementation
 The code for SET was modified from an alternate Numba based version of the official [SET implementation](https://github.com/SelimaC/Tutorial-SCADS-Summer-School-2020-Scalable-Deep-Learning) [1].
+The improvement is outlined in Section 3.3 of the paper.

 #####  NNSTD:
 The improved implementation of NNSTD can be found at: https://git.snt.utwente.nl/s2106019/sparse_topology_distance and an explanation of NNSTD is given at [2].